-Michigan Congressman leaving GOP over Trump's attempt to overturn election
+Michigan congressman leaving GOP over Trump's attempt to overturn election

 Shopping

-"I've had enough," said Republican Rep. Paul Mitchell, who is retiring at the end of this session of Congress.
+"I've had enough," said Republican Rep. Paul Mitchell, who did not seek re-election.

 More in www.nbcnews.com